abijithka02/abijithka02/README.md

 A fast learner with a curious mindset, I’m ready to take on challenges and contribute meaningfully to modern tech projects.

-- 🌱 I’m currently learning **Kubernetes, Jenkins, Ansible, Docker**
+- 🔭 I’m currently working on [Scud Networks](https://scudnetworks.com/)

 - 👯 I’m looking to collaborate on **Scud Networks, Verbo**